Wendy Cohen

 Whitney came by her interest in the protection of the Holmes Run watershed as a homeowner who lives next to the Stream Valley and has observed many changes accelerated by the forces of urbanization and climate change over 20 years.
 Whitney’s vision in co-founding Friends of Holmes Run is to connect local property owners and civic groups who are motivated to protect the Holmes Run watershed but have no real knowledge on how to go about it, with experts who understand the challenges of the watershed on both a micro and macro scale.

 Whitney is the longtime president of Raymondale Civic Association where her focus has been on building community through shared environmental stewardship.
-She was a member of the countywide working group that created the county's first longterm plan to address climate change in Fairfax County (CECAP) and is in the Climate Resilience working group.
+She was a member of the countywide working group that created the county's first longterm plan to address climate change in Fairfax County (CECAP) and is a member of the Climate Resilience working group and Greener Mason Environmental Advisory Committee.
 Whitney’s professional background includes journalism, crisis communications and public relations for nonprofit organizations.
-She is a certified Virginia Master Naturalist and a Tree Rescue trainer for FCPA.
+She is a certified Virginia Master Naturalist and a volunteer Tree Rescue trainer for Fairfax County Park Authority.